terrybro66/projects/README.md

 ### Step 15: Refine the UI/UX, optimize performance, and clean up the codebase.

 Git Message: "Refine UI/UX, optimize performance, and clean up codebase"

+## 2. Crime Rate
+### Step 1: Set up a new React project and install necessary dependencies

+Git Message: "Initialize React project and install dependencies for map visualization"

+### Step 2: Define the application's file structure, separating concerns such as components, utilities, and data services.

+Git Message: "Define project file structure for components, utilities, and data services"

+## 3. Flight Map
+### Step 1: Set up a new React project and install necessary dependencies

+Git Message: "Initialize React project and install dependencies for map visualization"

+### Step 2: Define the application's file structure, separating concerns such as components, utilities, and data services.

+Git Message: "Define project file structure for components, utilities, and data services"

+## 4. Sentiment
+### Step 1: Set up a new React project and install necessary dependencies

+Git Message: "Initialize React project and install dependencies for map visualization"

+### Step 2: Define the application's file structure, separating concerns such as components, utilities, and data services.

+Git Message: "Define project file structure for components, utilities, and data services"

+## 5. Maze

+### Step 1: Set up a new React project and install necessary dependencies

+Git Message: "Initialize React project and install dependencies for map visualization"

+### Step 2: Define the application's file structure, separating concerns such as components, utilities, and data services.

+Git Message: "Define project file structure for components, utilities, and data services"

+## 6. Train-routes

+### Step 1: Set up a new React project and install necessary dependencies

+Git Message: "Initialize React project and install dependencies for map visualization"

+### Step 2: Define the application's file structure, separating concerns such as components, utilities, and data services.

+Git Message: "Define project file structure for components, utilities, and data services"

+## 7. Tube Map
+### Step 1: Set up a new React project and install necessary dependencies

+Git Message: "Initialize React project and install dependencies for map visualization"

+### Step 2: Define the application's file structure, separating concerns such as components, utilities, and data services.

+Git Message: "Define project file structure for components, utilities, and data services"